TeemuAlaluusua/Digital-Construction-Ecosystem/Engineer-To-Order-SCM/Implementation-guidelines/Eng.md

 Traditionally, GTIN codes have been used to identify Make-To-Stock (MTS) products, where all identical items are assigned the same GTIN.
 By combining a GTIN code with a serial number, a unique identifier is created that allows identical products to be distinguished from one another.
 This combination is known as the SGTIN (Serialized Global Trade Item Number).

 Precast concrete elements are inherently Make-To-Order (MTO) and Engineer-To-Order (ETO) products, meaning their identification using GTIN codes differs fundamentally from that of Make-To-Stock (MTS) products.
-While it is possible to assign a unique GTIN code to each individual precast element, the BETK working group has opted to use the GS1 standard with a three-level identification model (as shown in Table 1).
+While it is possible to assign a unique GTIN code to each individual precast element, the BETK working group has opted to use the GS1 standard with a three-level identification model (as shown in Figure 1).
 In this model the GTIN code identifies a specific base product type from a specific manufacturer.
 The Made-To-Order (MTO) variant number distinguishes a particular variant of the base product.
 The serial number uniquely identifies identical units of the same variant.

 Thus, a GTIN alone does not uniquely identify a specific product but rather represents a general category of possible product variations that may be manufactured based on the order.

 ![2025-06-23_Kuva3](https://github.com/user-attachments/assets/9fa68e30-01da-458f-8cb4-9c80be84a9bb)

 ###### Figure 1.
-Hierarchical Levels of Product Identification for More Precise Identification
+Hierarchical levels of product identification for more precise identification

 ### 3.1 Using GS1 application identifiers to identify ETO products
 GS1 Application Identifiers (AI) are numeric prefixes used in barcodes and EPC/RFID tags to define the meaning and format of data elements.
 The use of AIs enables the differentiation of various data elements within barcodes or EPC/RFID tags.
 The GS1 standard includes over 100 application identifiers.
 Each AI is typically a two-, three-, or four-digit number.
 A comprehensive list of all GS1 Application Identifiers is available on the GS1 website:https://ref.gs1.org/ai/.

-he following GS1 Application Identifiers (AIs) have been identified as necessary to meet the minimum data requirements for the identification of precast concrete elements:
+The following GS1 Application Identifiers (AIs) have been identified as necessary to meet the minimum data requirements for the identification of precast concrete elements:
 • ```(01) GTIN```: Global Trade Item Number – identifies the base product type.
 • ```(242) Made-to-Order Variation Number```: Distinguishes a specific variant of the base product.
 • ```(21) Serial Number```: Uniquely identifies individual units of the same variant.

 The GS1 standard does not currently provide specific GS1 Application Identifiers (AIs) for the National Element Classification number, GUID, or Domain Name.
-Therefore, the BETK project has decided to use the following application identifiers for including this data in information carriers:
+Therefore, the BETK project has decided to use the following application identifiers for including this data in information carriers:
 • ```(91) Company Internal Information```
 • ```(92) Company Internal Information```
 • ```(99) Company Internal Information```

 GS1 AIs starting with the digit 9 are reserved for company-specific or internal use and should only be applied when there is no official GS1 Application Identifier defined for the particular data element.
 This approach ensures flexibility while adhering to GS1 standards for data structuring.